rex-enigma/data_structures_and_algorithms_in_dart/lib/trees/binary_based_trees/binary_search_tree/binary_search_tree.md

    3. **if Z has both left and right child:** these are the steps:
-      1. get the inOrder successor(the node with the smallest value in the right subtree of Z) of Z. It guarantee to not have a left child (but might have a right child).
+      1. get the inOrder successor(the node with the smallest key in the right subtree of Z) of Z. It guarantee to not have a left child (but might have a right child).
-      2. if the inOrder successor is Z's immediate right child, replace the value of Z with the value of inOrder successor and modify Z's right child to point to inOrder successor's right child.
+      2. if the inOrder successor is Z's immediate right child, replace the key of Z with the key of inOrder successor and modify Z's right child to point to inOrder successor's right child.
-      3. if the inOrder successor lies within Z's right subtree but is not Z's immediate right child, replace the value of Z with the value of inOrder successor and modify inOrder successor's parent's left child to point to inOrder successor's right child.
+      3. if the inOrder successor lies within Z's right subtree but is not Z's immediate right child, replace the key of Z with the key of inOrder successor and modify inOrder successor's parent's left child to point to inOrder successor's right child.

 4. **traversal** -> depthFirst(inOrder, postOrder, preOrder), except levelFirst/breadthFirst traversal,are already implemented in the TraversableBinaryNode(check in traversable_binary_node.dart file) in which binary search tree node is using for traversal.

 ##### applications of binary search tree:
 1. BSTs can be used in encryption algorithms such as RSA, which is a public-key encryption algorithm used in secure communication protocols.
 RSA uses a BST to generate public and private keys.
-2. BSTs can be used to compress data by storing frequently occurring values in a smaller space and less frequently occurring values in a larger space.
+2. BSTs can be used to compress data by storing frequently occurring keys in a smaller space and less frequently occurring keys in a larger space.
 This technique is used in many applications, including image and audio compression, data transmission, and file compression.
 3. BSTs can be used to implement decision trees, which are used in machine learning and artificial intelligence to model decisions and predict outcomes.
 Decision trees are used in many applications, including medical diagnosis, financial analysis, and marketing research.
 4. BSTs are used for indexing in databases.